Discover the Joy of Minimalist Travel: The Ultimate Carry-on Packing list for Men

 Sleepwear

 According to Men’s Health, 31% of Americans sleep fully clothed and 52% partially clothed.
-While I’m not American, I belong to the majority.
-I sleep in a pair of Mitch Dowd Mens Bamboo Sleep Short year-round.
+While I’m not American, I fall into the majority.
+I sleep in a pair of Mitch Dowd Funny Bear Boxer Shorts year-round these days.
+These lightweight, breathable boxers add fun with their colourful bear design, combining comfort with a sense of humour.
+Perfect for warm and cool nights, they embody my minimalist yet functional travel wardrobe.

 Swimwear